-Considering q-grams or k-mers of a sequence are a staple in bioinformatics [8].
+Considering q-grams or k-mers of a sequence are a staple in bioinformatics [9].
+For example, BLAST [3] uses k-mers for seeding its search for maximal local alignments.

 The earliest use of Bloom filters as an index for a collection of independent documents we could find is called Bloofi by Crainiceanu and Lemire [11].
 They propose to use a Bloom filter for each document and to arrange them either in a B-tree or as a Flat-Bloofi.
 The latter is similar to BIGSI and COBS without compaction.